alexhernandezgarcia/alexhernandezgarcia.github.io/slides/oiq-mar25.md

 --

 La question et la réponse sont plus complexes.
-Pour reflechir :
+Pour y réfléchir :

 - Pourquoi le transport est-il énergivore ?
 - Pourquoi la production alimentaire est-elle énergivore ?

+???

+Walking and biking is not energy-demanding, but transportation within car culture and mindless flying is.

+Traditional agriculture is not energy-demanding, but food production based on animal products and fertilizers is.

 --